You'll Like The 2008 Kia Sorento If...

-Powered by their rear wheels, the two-wheel drive Sorento models don't offer the level of traction in ice, snow or mud provided by their front-wheel-drive competitors.
-The V6 performs well but delivers mediocre fuel economy.
+Powered by their rear wheels, the two-wheel-drive Sorento models don't offer the level of traction in ice, snow or mud provided by their front-wheel-drive competitors.
+The two V6 engines perform well but deliver mediocre fuel economy.

 This is a five-passenger vehicle, but we think that, if those passengers are adults, four would be a more comfortable fit.
 The Sorento's rear seats provide good headroom and legroom and allow for a fairly large cargo area behind them.
-The interior quality is commendably good, using substantial plastic components, rich textures and plush surfaces.
-Standard front and rear side-curtain airbags are a worthwhile safety bonus.
+The interior quality is commendably good, with substantial plastic components, rich textures and plush surfaces.
+Standard front and rear side-curtain airbags and a driver's knee airbag comprise a worthwhile safety bonus.

-The two-wheel-drive Sorento has a Manufacturer's Suggested Retail Price (MSRP) of $20,665.
-The four-wheel-drive Sorento LX stickers for $25,265, while a fully-loaded EX four-wheel drive tops out around $32,000.
+The two-wheel-drive 2008 Kia Sorento LX Manufacturer's Suggested Retail Price (MSRP) starts around $23,000, the four-wheel-drive Sorento LX stickers close to $25,000 and a fully-loaded EX four-wheel drive tops out around $31,000.
 Before you buy, be sure to look at the Fair Purchase Price page, which shows the typical price paid for a Sorento in your area.
 Also click on the Incentives tab to see if you qualify for Kia's additional incentive and rebate programs.
-The Sorrento is expected to hold about the same resale value as its closest competitors, at or just a few percentage points below the values projected for the Jeep Liberty, Hummer H3, Ford Explorer and Nissan Xterra.
+The Sorento is expected to hold about the same resale value as its closest competitors, at or just a few percentage points below the values projected for the Jeep Liberty, Hummer H3, Ford Explorer and Nissan Xterra.

-The LX trim level includes the 3.8-liter V6 engine, a five-speed automatic transmission, air conditioning, four-wheel anti-lock disc brakes (ABS), rear defroster, illuminated entry, remote keyless entry, auto-off headlamps, electronic stability and traction control, dual heated power mirrors, power windows, power locks, AM/FM stereo with MP3-compatible CD player and 10 speakers, front and rear side-curtain airbags, fuel tank skid plate, cruise control, tilt steering wheel, four 12-volt outlets, alloy wheels and a rear wiper/washer.
-The EX with Luxury package adds fog lights, side cladding, power sunroof, eight-way power driver's seat, heated front seats, leather seating and interior trim, 16-inch machined alloy wheels, dual-zone automatic temperature control and full-time four-wheel drive.
+The LX trim level includes the 3.3-liter V6 engine, a five-speed automatic transmission, air conditioning, four-wheel anti-lock disc brakes (ABS), rear defroster, illuminated entry, remote keyless entry, auto-off headlamps, electronic stability and traction control, dual heated power mirrors, power windows, power locks, AM/FM stereo with MP3-compatible CD player and 10 speakers, front and rear side-curtain airbags, driver's knee airbag, fuel tank skid plate, cruise control, tilt steering wheel, four 12-volt outlets, alloy wheels and a rear wiper and washer.
+The EX with Luxury Package adds a 3.8-liter V6, fog lights, side cladding, power sunroof, eight-way power driver's seat, heated front seats, leather seating and interior trim, automatic headlamps, 16-inch machined alloy wheels, dual-zone automatic temperature control and full-time four-wheel drive.

-Options include Torque-On-Demand (TOD) full-time four-wheel drive, fog lights and a rear spoiler.
-For the EX, options include power moonroof, leather interior, rear-seat entertainment package, side step bars and a trailer hitch.
+Options include Torque-On-Demand full-time four-wheel drive, fog lights, remote start and a rear spoiler.
+Stand-alone options and accessories include a power moonroof (EX), trailer hitch and side step bars.

 The Sorento's wide interior provides for a roomy cargo area and offers plenty of shoulder room.